Course Outline

 Format:

--Clinical and technical skill demonstration
+-Clinical skill demonstration

 -Prescription, justification and documentation